-3 Goal Name Improve Hispanic Outreach Goal Description Dunkirk has an increasingly large Hispanic population, many of whom do not have strong English-speaking proficiency.
+4 Goal Name Improve Community Outreach Goal We will aim to reach at least 100 residents each program year for assistance with community services.
+Description Dunkirk has an increasingly large Hispanic population, many of whom do not have strong English-speaking proficiency.
 City government in Dunkirk has historically not done well in reaching out to this community and including them in civic efforts.
 We hope to reverse this trend.
 Ensuring that the Hispanic population in our community feels included and part of the larger civic conversation will create a stronger, more welcoming community.
-4 Goal Name Provide Education Programming for Students Goal Description Young people are one of the most important resources that any community has, Dunkirk included.
-We feel strongly about investing resources in youth programming to provide additional learning opportunities.
-These programs will hopefully give students the tools and inspiration to succeed in their post-high school careers.
-In future years, we hope to target some of this education programming to take place during the summer months when children are out of school.
-Studies have indicated that summer months without schooling are when many students fall behind educatinally.
-Utilizing CDBG funding to prevent this falling behind would be an effective use of our limited resources.
-5 Goal Name Creative Economic Development Solutions Goal Description Where possible, we hope to creatively utilize CDBG funding to improve the vibrancy and economic conditions in our community.
-While this might include programs like small business loans, we also hope to leverage other public improvements, like streetscapes or public art, to enhance our community and to make it a more attractive investment option for business owners.
-6 Goal Name Enhanced Recreation Opportunities Goal Description The desire for more recreation opportunities in our community came up a number of times during our public outreach efforts.
+5 Goal Name Creative Economic Development Solutions Goal Description We will leverage CDBG funding to help grow Dunkirk's economic base.
+Between 2018 and 2020, we will help create or retain 60 jobs in the community.
+Where possible, we hope to creatively utilize CDBG funding to improve the vibrancy and economic conditions in our community.
+While this might include programs like small business loans, we also hope to leverage other public improvements, like streetscapes or public art, to enhance our community and to make it more attractive new businesses and residents.
+This goal is based on an understanding that many variables, including the arts, can contribute positively to economic development.
+6 Goal Name Enhanced Recreation Opportunities Goal Description We will continue to invest in parks and recreation facilities in our community, taking advantage of our existing park system and Lake Erie waterfront.
+We will also look for new opportunities for recreation, including indoor recreation options.
+The desire for more recreation opportunities in our community came up a number of times during our public outreach efforts.
 Recgonizing that recreation opportunities help create a more livable community, we will look for appropriate opportunities to utilize CDBG funding to enhance recreation opportunities in Dunkirk.